We hand-pick all products. When you buy something, we may earn a commission.

 From their workshop in Kojima, Japan’s denim capital, this label turned the “Made in Japan” mark into a global badge of quality.

-Their signature pink selvedge and bold battle stripes symbolise both pride and precision—details that have become instantly recognisable to denim lovers everywhere.
+Their signature pink selvedge and bold battle stripes (recognised by denim lovers all over the world) symbolise both pride and precision.

 Oni Denim

 Masao Oishi’s elusive label is wrapped in myth, and that mystery is part of its charm.
-Known for its wildly textured “Secret Denim,” Oni captures the raw, organic beauty that only slow shuttle weaving can produce.
+Best known for their wildly textured “Secret Denim,” Oni captures the raw, organic beauty that only slow shuttle weaving can produce.

 The fabrics are irregular, slubby, and full of life—each pair a tactile experience that rewards patience and wear with one-of-a-kind fades.